bokeh/bokeh/docs/bokeh/source/docs/dev_guide/bokehjs.rst

-* ``node make test:frameworks``: Packs and installs BokehJS and its framework adapters, builds the React/Vite, React/Next.js, Vue, Svelte, Web Component, vanilla Vite/Webpack/Rspack, and server-side-rendering examples, and runs the browser lifecycle and hot-module-reloading matrix.
+* ``node make test:frameworks``: Packs and installs BokehJS and its framework adapters, builds the React/Vite, React/Next.js, Vue, Svelte, Web Component, vanilla Vite/Webpack/Rspack, and server-side-rendering examples, and runs the browser lifecycle tests in production and development builds.
   This is also part of ``node make test`` in continuous integration.
 * ``node make lint`` lint BokehJS with ESLint_.
 Run ``node make lint --fix`` to have ESLint fix some problems automatically.